-The third step is to learn to speak relatively slowly, pronouncing all the syllables of a word clearly, and neither dropping one’s voice at the end of the word or swallowing it, that is mumbling it.
+The third step is to learn to speak relatively slowly, pronouncing all the syllables of a word clearly, and neither dropping ones voice at the end of the word or swallowing it, that is mumbling it.
 One hears people these days all too often say “go’n” for “going”, “thinkin” for “thinking” (not to mention “hi’yer” for “how do you do”), and other unintelligible contractions.
-This clear enunciation makes a tremendous difference to one’s hearers, not only in giving talks but if one speaks on the radio, or is being translated, or is just conversing with another individual.
+This clear enunciation makes a tremendous difference to ones hearers, not only in giving talks but if one speaks on the radio, is being translated, or is just conversing with another individual.
 The foreigner should always remember that if he finds it difficult to understand a person who is talking to him in his own language (which I frequently do!), that other person may be having even more difficulty in understanding him.
 Sometimes I tell people quite frankly, “I am sorry, I did not understand what you said”; in the question period of public talks I often ask my native, or at least local chairman to re-state to me the question, saying I did not catch it clearly; naturally I try always to give the impression it is my fault I did not hear or understand clearly so as not to offend the other person.
 What is the use of going

 to the end of the world to teach if the pioneer or teacher does not ensure that he can be understood by someone who at least speaks his own language when he gets there?
 Strangely enough, I have noticed many times that in foreign countries the natives understand more easily a Persian who is speaking English than a person whose native language is English.
 I think this is because that Persian, or other person whose language is not English, and who may not speak it grammatically or well, is speaking more simply and clearly just because it is not his own language.
-In India and other Asian countries one often finds a perfect English spoken, where the real value of the words has been perpetuated in the schools and in general usage, and consequently although the accent may be very poor the language is beautiful and puts the way many young people speak in America, who have received a higher education, to shame.
+In India and other Asian countries one often finds a perfect English spoken, where the real value of the words has been perpetuated in the schools and in general usage.
+Consequently, although the accent may be very poor, the language is beautiful and it puts the way many young people speak in America, who have received a higher education, to shame.
 In Africa, thanks to the education mostly received in mission schools, the people often have a wide knowledge of English based on the Bible, and because of this have little difficulty in reading Shoghi Effendi’s beautiful translations of Bahá’u’lláh’s Writings.
 But by and large the best thing for any Bahá’í to do when he goes to another country is to make an intelligent effort to be sure what he says is clear, well-pronounced, and simple.

 ‘Abdu’l-Bahá, in His Tablets of the Divine Plan written over eighty years ago, urged the Bahá’ís not only to go forth all over the world to pioneer but to first learn the language of the people among whom they planned to teach.
-Very few people have ever been able to achieve this degree of preparation; most have gone forth knowing only their mother tongue; as it is so extremely urgent for the Bahá’ís to arise and disperse and teach the Message of Bahá’u’lláh, during the five Plans which have already implemented the Master’s Divine Plan, emphasis has not been placed so much on learn-
+Very few people have ever been able to achieve this degree of preparation; most have gone forth knowing only their mother tongue; as it is so extremely urgent for the Bahá’ís to arise, disperse and teach the Message of Bahá’u’lláh.
+During the five Plans that have already implemented the Master’s Divine Plan, emphasis has not been placed so much on learn-